 If you are starting the FODMAP Diet and have just downloaded Spoonful, we highly recommend downloading the Monash App as well.
 A leader in IBS research, Monash University is constantly testing and retesting foods to determine their FODMAP content at various serving sizes.

 The following article offers advice and guidance on how to use the two apps in conjunction when shopping for packaged foods.

 Step 1: Scan a product with Spoonful

-Each product you scan will be either green, yellow, or red based on our analysis of the nutrition label.
+Each product you scan will have either a green, yellow, or red icon based on our analysis of the nutrition label.